spotDL/spotdlRedesign/docs/docs/design-values.md

 - Focused Functionality:

-  - spotDL is to download "content" from Spotify.
-Does this help doing that? (very narrow focus here people) A.K.A - is this a "need to have"?
+  - spotDL is used to download "content" from Spotify.
+Does this help in doing that? (very narrow focus here people) A.K.A - is this a "need to have"?

-  - if its a "nice to have", will most of the users use it? (note: its "most users **use**", not "most users **want**")
+  - If it's a "nice to have", will most of the users use it? (note: it's "most users **use**", not "most users **want**")

 - Users first, provided its maintainable: